-The District Public Safety Department personnel work closely with the local, state, and federal police agencies to solve these serious felony crimes.
-The District Public Safety Department is not a part of the local 911 Emergency System.
-Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations of student organizations, is monitored and recorded.
-This information is provided to the Public Safety Office for any action or follow-up that may be required.
+The Law Enforcement Agency personnel work closely with the local, state, and federal police agencies to solve these serious felony crimes.
+The Law Enforcement Agency is a part of the local 911 Emergency System.
+Through the 911 Emergency System, any criminal activity engaged in by students at off-campus locations of student organizations, is monitored and recorded.
+This information is provided to the proper authorities for any action or follow-up that may be required.